THIS IS WHERE WE SHOW OFF SOME OF THE

 bagpipe made many years ago by Julian Goodacre in Scotland.

-and is known for his archery shooting skills, as well as his fine custom
+and was known for his archery shooting skills, as well as his fine custom

-on these side quivers by hand, just like he does with wallets, handbags,
+on these side quivers by hand, just like he did with his wallets, handbags,

 and other leather items.
 Here's some more of his work: